 Graduate Student Spaces

-UBC’s Okanagan campus offers two spaces for exclusive use by graduate students.
+UBC’s Okanagan campus offers two spaces for use by graduate students.
 Access to both areas is granted to current graduate students who agree to abide by the terms and conditions mentioned below.

-The Graduate Student Collegiumcommunity building space
+The Graduate and Postdoctoral Collegiumcommunity building space

 Arts and Science Centre (ASC 460)